10x Genomics Inc. (TXG) – Don’t Be So Quick to Call it Dead

 10x Genomics Inc. (TXG) Insider Activity

 A total of 286 insider transactions have happened at 10x Genomics Inc. (TXG) in the last six months, with sales accounting for 241 and purchases happening 45 times.
-The most recent transaction is an insider sale by STUELPNAGEL JOHN R, the company’s Director.
-SEC filings show that STUELPNAGEL JOHN R sold 7,500 shares of the company’s common stock on Apr 16 at a price of $192.61 per share for a total of $1.44 million.
-Following the sale, the insider now owns 0.43 million shares.
+The most recent transaction is an insider sale by Kosaraju Sridhar, the company’s Director.
+SEC filings show that Kosaraju Sridhar sold 1,500 shares of the company’s common stock on Apr 23 at a price of $193.08 per share for a total of $0.29 million.
+Following the sale, the insider now owns 15000.0 shares.